Summary#

 - Search Closed Akashic before substantial work.

-- Read the matching project index README.
+search_akashicwhen relevant. - Read the matching project index README.

 - Read relevant project repo docs.